 Walnut Creek investors who have suffered losses due to broker misconduct, investment fraud, or financial advisor negligence need experienced legal representation to pursue recovery.
-As one of Contra Costa County’s most affluent communities with a median household income of $134,770 and nearly 30% of residents aged 65 or older, Walnut Creek has a significant population with substantial investments at stake.
+As one of Contra Costa County’s most affluent communities, with a significant concentration of retirees and investors managing substantial portfolios, Walnut Creek residents face elevated exposure to the kind of broker misconduct that can erase decades of savings.

 Varnavides Law represents Walnut Creek investors in FINRA arbitration and securities litigation throughout the East Bay and California.
 With a decade of experience defending broker-dealers before founding our firm, we understand the strategies financial institutions deploy and how to counter them effectively on behalf of investors.